selrach/ea/README.md

 # ea

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This is an initial prototype page of the EA Games search page that employs a responsive design and an angular single-paged application design.

 ## Build & development